P. Casey Pitts: Federal judicial service

 On September 2, 2022, President Joe Biden announced his intent to nominate Pitts to serve as a United States district judge of the United States District Court for the Northern District of California.
 On September 6, 2022, his nomination was sent to the Senate.
 President Biden nominated Pitts to the seat vacated by Judge Lucy Koh, who was elevated to the United States Court of Appeals for the Ninth Circuit on December 15, 2021.
 On December 13, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2023.
 On February 9, 2023, his nomination was reported out of committee by a 12–9 vote.
 On June 14, 2023, the Senate invoked cloture on his nomination by a 53–46 vote.
 Later that day, his nomination was confirmed by a 53–46 vote.
 He received his judicial commission on July 7, 2023.
 Pitts became the only LGBT Article III judge actively serving on the United States District Court for the Northern District of California.

+Notable rulings

+On December 24, 2025, Pitts blocked ICE from conducting immigration arrests in northern California courthouses, agreeing with plaintiffs that ICE's presence presented noncitizens with a "Hobson's choice" between attending mandatory court hearings and risking arrest by ICE or not attending and risking a removal order.